.

 What are the requirements for Cookie Banner?

-To implement the site in a DSGVO-compliant and TTDSG-compliant manner, the Cookie Banner must be part of a cookie consent management solution for your website, so that the following 4 points are covered!
+To implement the site in a DSGVO-compliant and TDDDG-compliant manner, the Cookie Banner must be part of a cookie consent management solution for your website, so that the following 4 points are covered!

 1. To make an informed decision, you must provide visitors with detailed, specific and accurate information about all scripts and cookies used on the website in the Cookie Banner.